-Seagard is a town and castle in the northern riverlands.
-It is the seat of House Mallister.
+Seagard is a town in the northern riverlands, and its castle is the seat of House Mallister.
 Located on the western coast along Ironman's Bay, Seagard is sheltered by the Cape of Eagles and is nestled near the headwaters of the Blue Fork.
 It is southwest of the Twins and northwest of Oldstones.

-The Booming Tower in the town is named for the immense bronze bell, used to call the townsfolk and others into the safety of the castle when longships are sighted.
+The Booming Tower of Seagard is named for its immense bronze bell, which is used to call the townsfolk and others into the safety of the castle when longships are sighted.
 The Mallisters have a small fleet of six longships and two war galleys to defend the region.

-During Greyjoy's Rebellion, the bronze bell of the Booming Tower rang for the first time in three hundred years, when longships under the command of Rodrik Greyjoy attacked Seagard.
+During Greyjoy's Rebellion, the bronze bell of the Booming Tower rang for the first time in three hundred years, when Rodrik Greyjoy led the storming of Seagard.
 Lord Jason Mallister killed Rodrik beneath the castle walls and threw the ironmen back into the sea.
-King Robert I Baratheon's army sailed from Seagard and Lannisport to subdue the Iron Islands.
+King Robert I Baratheon's army sailed from Seagard and Lannisport to subdue the Iron Islands and end the rebellion.

 A Game of Thrones

 Ser Kevan Lannister notes that the Mallisters of Seagard and the Freys of the Twins are the only standing threats to the Lannister campaign in the riverlands.
 Lord Tywin Lannister disregards them, stating that Lord Walder Frey will not take the field when victory is doubtful and that Lord Jason Mallister is not strong enough to fight alone.